emilyqi01/American_homeschool/README.md

 ## Getting Started

 Follow these steps to prepare the data and execute the analysis:
+(note: no need to knit the `qmd` file, they are to view the results immediately for convenience. use the run all button will exactly give the results we need.)

 ### Step 1: Data Cleaning
 1. Navigate to the `src/data-cleaning` directory.